SciFi Round Eight: Zombie Apocalypse

 Speed and Transmission

 Slow zombies.
 Why do these work at all?
 In that case, it’s not even a matter of outrunning your friends.
-These zombies are so slow and stupid, it just doesn’t make sense that they’ve been able to infect anybody beyond the initial carriers without something else going on.
+These zombies are so slow, it just doesn’t make sense that they’ve been able to infect anybody beyond the initial carriers without something else going on.

 The Resident Evil series gets around all of this by having the virus become airborne or blood-borne depending on the situation.
 But then all of the characters that are fighting the zombies should have been infected as soon as they got into the same room as one.
 And of course those zombies are far too fast and too long-lived to be consistent.